Climate & Energy Policy Seminar

 Networking.
-In addition to learning from many of Penn’s top energy researchers, admitted students can engage and network with presenters and other student fellows.
+Admitted students learn from many of Penn’s top energy researchers—engaging and networking with presenters and student fellows.

 Publishing.
 Blog posts that students submit at the end of the semester are published on the Kleinman Center website and shared with our growing community of students, faculty, policymakers, and industry experts.

 Career Building.
 This program is an excellent career-building opportunity, helping student fellows develop a deep understanding of energy and climate policy topics.
 As official members of the Kleinman Center community, student fellows receive a number of ancillary benefits such as occasional opportunities to meet visiting scholars and speakers, advanced notice of Kleinman Center events, and the professional benefits of having an official association with a globally respected energy policy center.

 Workshops.
 In addition to the eight lunchtime seminars scheduled throughout the semester, our undergraduate fellows have the opportunity to participate in writing and training workshops led by professionals working in energy.
 These workshops provide valuable professional development opportunities.

 The Spring 2024 seminar is held every two weeks for the entirety of the semester—a total of eight or nine seminar sessions.
 These sessions are on Wednesdays from 12PM to 1PM.
 Accepted student fellows are expected to attend all of the seminar sessions.
 Students must notify Oscar Serpell, associate director of student programming, of any unavoidable absence in advance of the seminar.
 Students with two or more unexcused absences will be dismissed from the program.